Tofu: It’s What’s for Dinner

 “It’s better to make slower changes than go all at once,” advised Mackey (CAS’13), who became a vegan eight months ago.
 “For me, I just can never go back.”

 Mackey was among a handful of students, all of them members of the BU Vegetarian Society, passing out leaflets this particular day.
 Founded four years ago, the club aims to end animal cruelty, save the environment, and halt world hunger by promoting a vegetarian or vegan lifestyle.
-Members meet every other week, organize potlucks, and host events like the 10 Billion Lives Tour earlier this fall, where participants received $1 apiece from the Farm Animal Rights Movement to view a four-minute video about factory farm abuses.
+Members meet every other week, organize potlucks, and host events like last fall’s 10 Billion Lives Tour, where participants received $1 apiece from the Farm Animal Rights Movement to view a four-minute video about factory farm abuses.
 The society also protests organizations like the Ringling Bros. and Barnum & Bailey circus for its alleged abuse of elephants.
-And they invite speakers like Gene Bauer, cofounder and president of Farm Sanctuary, and Zoe Weil, an educator at the Institute for Humane Education, to campus to discuss issues like animal rights and ways to live a kinder and more compassionate life.
+And they invite speakers such as Gene Bauer, cofounder and president of Farm Sanctuary, and Zoe Weil, an educator at the Institute for Humane Education, to campus to discuss such issues as animal rights and ways to live a kinder and more compassionate life.

-Tonight, the club is hosting a talk by Breeze Harper, author of Sistah Vegan, at 6:30 p.m. at Sargent College.
-Harper will discuss the way a vegan diet can overcome sexism and racism.
+Last fall, the club hosted a talk by Breeze Harper, author of Sistah Vegan.
+Harper discussed the way a vegan diet can overcome sexism and racism.

 Every vegetarian or vegan has a conversion tale.
-Vegetarian Society president Rachel Atcheson (CAS’13) was a high school senior when she learned about factory farms’ pollution, their alleged abuse of animals, and the health risks of eating meat that could be contaminated with salmonella or E. coli as a result of unclean slaughterhouse practices.
+Rachel Atcheson (CAS’13), 2012–2013 Vegetarian Society president, was a high school senior when she learned about factory farms’ pollution, their alleged abuse of animals, and the health risks of eating meat that could be contaminated with salmonella or E. coli as a result of unclean slaughterhouse practices.
 “I had been a very long-haired hippie before that,” she says, but this newfound knowledge pushed her toward eliminating meat completely from her diet.
 Two months later, she went vegan, cutting out eggs and dairy products.